-This article was last updated Nov 29, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 29, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Credit cards are a very common form of payment in the U.S., with Americans having an average of 3.1 credit cards each, according to a study by Experian.
 By using a credit card, you can build credit, simplify bill pay and benefit from exclusive rewards, among numerous other perks.
 However, if you don’t use your card responsibly and choose to overspend, you can incur high interest charges and fall into debt.
 A study by MagnifyMoney, another LendingTree company, found that Americans have paid banks nearly $104 billion in credit card interest and fees in 2018 so far.
 This is a high amount that can be avoided if Americans pay their credit card bills on time and in full every month.